Ph-IRES/workshop_data-analysis/tutorial_github_makerepo/README.md

 ---

-## 6. Clone the repo to your computer
+## 6. Using your terminal navigate to the directory you want to download you repo to.

-* Using your terminal (could be either the stand alone app or in RStudio) navigate to the directory you want to download you repo to.
+Your terminal can be either the stand alone app or the tab in the lower left panel of RStudio

 ```
 # mac